edkelly303/elm-yafl/README.md

 ## DISCLAIMER

-This package is experimental, and the API is likely to change.
+This package is experimental, and the API may change.
 It's also pretty weird.
 I would *not* recommend using it in production.

 ## What does it do?